NextSDS Logo

 Hands

-Protective gloves Inspect gloves before use.
+Protective gloves.
+Glove material: Natural rubber, Nitrile rubber, Neoprene, PVC.
+Breakthrough time: See manufacturers recommendations.
+EU standard: EN 374. (minimum requirement).
+Inspect gloves before use.
 Please observe the instructions regarding permeability and breakthrough time which are provided by the supplier of the gloves.
-(Refer to manufacturer/supplier for information) Ensure gloves are suitable for the task: Chemical compatability, Dexterity, Operational conditions, User susceptibility, e.g. sensitisation effects, also take into consideration the specific local conditions under which the product is used, such as the danger of cuts, abrasion.
+Ensure gloves are suitable for the task: Chemical compatibility, Dexterity, Operational conditions, User susceptibility, e.g. sensitisation effects, also take into consideration the specific local conditions under which the product is used, such as the danger of cuts, abrasion.
 Remove gloves with care avoiding skin contamination.

 Eyes